gabadabaduu/gabadabaduuu/README.md

 ### :woman_technologist: About Me :
 I am a Systems Engineering student <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Venezuela.

-- :telescope: I’m a student at the Pontificia Universidad Javeriana in Bogota, Colombia 🇨🇴:.
+- :telescope: I’m a student at the Pontificia Universidad Javeriana in Bogota, Colombia :🇨🇴lombia:.

 - :seedling: Exploring Machine learning a Principals of AI.